 Water quality swales and grass channels, on the other hand, are designed for the required water quality volume and incorporate specific features to enhance their stormwater pollutant removal effectiveness.
 Pollutant removal rates are significantly higher for water quality swales and grass channels.
 A water quality swale or grass channel must be used in place of the drainage channel when a water quality treatment credit is sought.

 Applicability

 Drainage channels are suitable for residential and institutional areas of low to moderate density.
-The percentage of impervious cover in the contributing areas must be relatively small.
+The percentage of impervious cover in the contributing areas must be less than 50%.
 Drainage channels can also be used in parking lots to break up areas of impervious cover.

 Along the edge of roadways, drainage channels can be used in place of curb and gutter systems.
 However, the effectiveness of drainage channels may decrease as the number of driveway culverts increases.
 They are also generally not compatible with extensive sidewalk systems.
 When using drainage channels in combination with roadways and sidewalks, it is most appropriate to place the channel between the two impervious covers (e.g., between the sidewalk and roadway).

-The topography of the site should allow for the design of a drainage channel with sufficient slope and cross-sectional area to maintain non-erosive flow

-velocities.
-The longitudinal slope of the swale should be as close to zero as possible and not greater than 5%.

 Planning Considerations

 The two primary considerations when designing a drainage channel are maximizing channel capacity and minimizing erosion.
 Use the maximum expected retardance when checking drainage channel capacity.
-Usually the greatest flow retardance occurs when vegetation is at its maximum growth for the year.
+The greatest flow retardance usually occurs when vegetation is at its maximum growth for the year.
 This usually occurs during the early growing season and dormant periods.

 Other factors to be considered when planning for the drainage channel are land availability, maintenance requirements and soil characteristics.
 The topography of the site should allow for the design of a drainage channel with sufficient slope and cross-sectional area to maintain a non-erosive flow velocity, generally less than five feet per second.

 The shape of the cross-sectional channel is also an important planning consideration.
 Figure DC 1 shows three different design shapes.
 The V- shaped or triangular cross-section can result in higher velocities than other shapes, especially when combined with steeper side slopes, so use this design only if the quantity of flow is relatively small.
 The parabolic cross-section results in a wide shallow channel that is suited to handling larger flows and blends in well with natural settings.
 Use trapezoidal channels when deeper channels are needed to carry larger flows and conditions require relatively high velocities.
 Select a grass type for the channel lining that is appropriate for site conditions, including one that is able to resist shear from the design flow, is shade tolerant, is drainage tolerant, and has low maintenance requirements.
 Use vegetation that is water tolerant and has a dense root system.
 Alternatively, the drainage channel may be lined with stone.

-Design
+Setback Requirements